mwvaughn/tutorial-cluster/README.md

 This is a reference design for tutorial cluster than can accommodate up to 60 active users.
 It is expected that each will be doing a mixture of interactive (shell) and IDE-driven development, sending off computation and testing runs to batch jobs via Slurm.

 A few key features include:
-- Pre-installed Spack tuned with best practices developed by the AWS HPC Performance Engineering team
 - Longer (but configurable) scale-down period to hold on to nodes while the cluster is in active use
 - Configurable maximum job length (to prevent users from leaving jobs running forever)
-- Aggregation of instance capacity by using multiple instance types
-- Aggregation of instance capacity by using multiple availability zones
 - Multi-user support using AWS Managed Microsoft Active Directory
 - Support for administrator login via AWS Systems Manager
 - A substantial head node to support user sessions
-- Persistent home directories hosted on Amazon EFS
+- Persistent home directories built on Amazon EFS
+- Modest FSx for Lustre shared storage for workloads requiring low-latency IO.

 ## Overview

 To launch a cluster using this design, briefly:
-1. Choose an SSH key for logging into the system
+1. Create or select an SSH key for logging into the system as administrator
-2. Set up networking for ParallelCluster
+2. Set up networking for ParallelCluster using a CloudFormation stack
-3. Launch an instance of AWS Microsoft Managed AD
+3. Launch an instance of AWS Microsoft Managed AD using a CloudFormation stack
-4. Create a Amazon Elastic Filesystem (EFS) filesystem to hold user home directories
+4. Create a Amazon Elastic Filesystem (EFS) filesystem using a CloudFormation stack
-5. Using outputs from the previous steps, create the cluster
+5. Using outputs from the previous steps, create the cluster.

-Except for the SSH key, all assets will be created using CloudFormation templates.

 ## Choose or create an Amazon EC2 SSH key